On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Bounds for Fermat curves

-\nn {\bf Theorem.} \emph{Let $\calX$ be the desingularisation of the closure in $\PP^2_{\ZZ[\zeta_p]}$ of the Fermat curve $x^p+y^p=z^p$ with prime exponent $p$ (see \cite{Mc}).
+\nn {\bf Theorem.} \emph{Let $\calX$ be the desingularisation of the closure in $\PP^2_{\ZZ[\zeta_p]}$ of the Fermat curve $x^p+y^p=z^p$ with prime exponent $p$ as given in \cite{Mc}.
 Then the arithmetic self-intersection number of its dualizing sheaf equipped with the Arakelov metric is bounded from above by

 where $\kappa_1, \kappa_2 \in \RR$ are absolute constants independent of $p$.}